iRacing Series Explained – How Series Work

 Tuning the force feedback of your racing wheel is a crucial step to ensuring you get the best experience out of a sim.
-This guide runs through the best Gran Turismo 7 force feedback settings for Logitech and Thrustmaster.
+This guide runs through the best Gran Turismo 7 force feedback settings for Logitech and Thrustmaster racing wheels.

 The only force feedback wheel settings you can change in Gran Turismo 7 are the force feedback maximum torque and force feedback sensitivity.
 These adjust the overall strength of the force feedback and how sensitive it is to on-track effects.